digitalis75/Usercentric-Project-Monkees/README.md

 The website is fully responsive and can be used on devices with different screen sizes and in all browsers.

+Wireframes have been created in Balsamiq and can be viewed [here](wireframes/)

 ## Features